What precautions is Lift Yoga taking to protect against Covid-19?

 How do I sign up for a class?

-You can sign up for class by going to our Alpharetta Schedule or Dunwoody Schedule page and clicking on the class you choose to attend.
-This will direct you to our software, MINDBODY, where you will create an account to use each time you reserve your space for class.
-If you already have an account, we recommend the MINDBODY app which is available as a free download for smartphones below.
+You can sign up for class by going to our Alpharetta Schedule, Dunwoody Schedule, or LiftLIVE Virtual Class page and clicking on the class you choose to attend.
+This will direct you to our booking software, WellnessLiving, where you will create an account to use each time you reserve your space for class.
+For easier booking and account maintenance, we recommend the Lift Yoga app, which is available as a free download for smartphones below.

 Do I have to reserve a spot in class or can I just drop in?